The Importance of a Quality Anti-Discrimination Employment Policy and Training Program

 - Victim’s attorney’s fees, expert witness fees and court costs.

-- Certain out-of-pocket expenses caused by the discrimination, such as costs associated with a search for another job, any medical expenses, and emotional injury.
+- Certain out-of-pocket expenses caused by the discrimination, such as costs associated with a search for another job, any medical expenses from a personal injury, and emotional injury.

 - Punitive damages up to $300,000.